-Commented [GE(48]: EPA: This language is important for maintaining authority needed for delegation of these standards.
+Commented [GE(57]: This language is important for maintaining authority needed for delegation of these standards

-Commented [GE(49]: EPA: There was an apparent misunderstanding of what Region 10 said in a conference call discussing potential revisions to these provisions in March.
+Commented [GE(58]: EPA: There was an apparent misunderstanding of what Region 10 said in a conference call discussing potential revisions to these provisions in March.
 Having a true "enforcement discretion" provision (where the rule outlines factors for the state or local permitting authority to consider in determining whether to assess civil penalties, rather than an affirmative defense to civil penalties if certain conditions are met) that addresses startup and shutdown, as well as malfunctions, would not be inconsistent with the SSM SIP call.
 Given that Ecology appears intent on keeping a state-only affirmative defense, however, we agree that EPA has interpreted the CAA to allow narrowly tailored state-only affirmative defenses only in the case of malfunctions.

-Commented [ARN50]: This is to address the situation where during a startup of a facility like a gas turbine, that there is a malfunction of the system that causes a restart of the startup process
+Commented [ARN59]: This is to address the situation where during a startup of a facility like a gas turbine, that there is a malfunction of the system that causes a restart of the startup process.

-Also can cover the situation where following the criteria in an 081 startup or shutdown condition still results in an oops that wasn't anticipated.
+Also can cover the situation where following the criteria in an 081 startup or shutdown condition still results in an oops that wasn't

-Commented [ARN51]: EPA policy statement and SIP Call would prefer this to be 'may' to better reflect this is a discretionary action on the part of the agency.
+Commented [ARN60]: EPA policy statement and SIP Call would prefer this to be 'may' to better reflect this is a discretionary action on the part of the agency.

-State law reads m more like 'will' not be subject to enforcement.
+State law reads more like 'will' not be subject to enforcement (not subject to penalty).
+But the locals at least have used the existing 107 as a 'may' subject to their enforcement policies.